45.

 Jon:

 So, Ed, What should they of done?
-You can't keep a kid under twenty-four hour surveillance.
+You can't keep a kid under twenty-four

 Ed: